the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 The whole sort functionality is only used in the Table component.
 You could move it into the Table component, because the App component doesn't need to know about it at all.
 The process of refactoring substate from one component to another is known as *lifting state*.
 In your case, you want to move state that isn't used in the App component into the Table component.
 The state moves down from parent to child component.

 In order to deal with state and class methods in the Table component, it has to become an ES6 class component.
-The refactoring from functional stateless component to ES6 class component is straight forward.
+The refactoring from functional stateless component to ES6 class component is straightforward.

 Your Table component as a functional stateless component: